oliviaericsson1/PracticalB/README.md

 The following tools and techniques were used to implement this system:
-Python for building the pipeline (Visual Studio Code Editor) Ollama (llama2:7b) and Mistral (mistral:latest) for running local LLMs Vector Databases: Redis Vector DB, Chroma, and Pinecone Embedding Models: MiniLM (all-MiniLM-L6-v2), Granite (granite-embedding:latest), and Nomic Embed (nomic-embed-text)
+Python for building the pipeline (Visual Studio Code Editor) Ollama (llama2:7b) and Mistral (mistral:latest) for running local LLMs Vector Databases: Redis Vector DB, ChromaDB, and Pinecone Embedding Models: MiniLM (all-MiniLM-L6-v2), Granite (granite-embedding:latest), and Nomic Embed (nomic-embed-text)

 ## Key Files: